the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

 In general, all the steps in the processing pipeline should be documented, so it's possible to apply the same treatment to subsequent datasets.
-Sending pieces of informations in different files without descriptions from where they came and how they were processed is a bad practice and only detrimental for your own research project (takes a lot of time and it's not reproducible).
+Sending pieces of information in different files without descriptions from where they came and how they were processed is a bad practice and only detrimental for your own research project (takes a lot of time and it's not reproducible).
 We can't provide any meaningful help to integrate/check or validate incomplete datasets.